Overview

 Webhook Action

-Webhook payloads support Object Graph variables:Common Outgoing Webhook Use Cases
+Webhook payloads support dynamic variables.
+Variables that read Firstwork data use Object Graph paths:Common Outgoing Webhook Use Cases

 - Notify external ATS of stage changes